 Ambitious Optimists

-• The pursuit of these goals turn dreams into reality.
+• The coordinated pursuit of these moonshots turns dreams into reality.

-Kennedy’s “We choose to go to the Moon” speech began a new era in America.
+Kennedy’s “We choose to go to the Moon” speech began an ambitious optimist era in America.

 • From this speech on September 12, 1962 to Neil Armstrong walking on the moon July 20, 1969.